 Illegal mining hits Congo gorilla population: conservationists JOHANNESBURG

 This Reuter’s article discusses the devastation and plunder our digital mania is causing to Grauer gorillas in the Congo.
-Though the environmental threat is not from radiation, it is another way our thirst for “more, faster, and cheaper” is impacting wildlife,
+Though the environmental threat is not from EMR, this impact wildlife,

 BIRDS COLLIDING WITH CELL TOWERS AND OTHER STRUCTURES: